 More experienced salespeople tended to ask more problem questions and to ask them sooner.

 Top salespeople tended to introduce solutions, products or services very late in the discussion.

 They held back and discussed the effects of the problem before talking about solutions.

 Problem Questions require planning.
 SPIN Selling suggests working backwards from the problems your products solves for a buyer to generate these questions.

 In Huthwaite's work with Xerox Corporation, they proved that in the absence of follow-up coaching and reinforcement, 87% of the skills change brought about by even the best sales training is lost.

-So, it would be wise to invest in sales coaching. (see Navbar to your left)
+So, it could be wise to invest in sales coaching.

 It is better to uncover several problems before asking implication questions.
 It can be dangerous to focus on one problem as it invites the buyer to raise another area where you solution does not fare so well.
 (Don't put all your eggs in the one basket)

 Implication Questions are the most powerful sales questions and the skill in using them doesn't automatically improve with experience.